MicrochipTech/PIC32CXBZ2_WBZ45x_WINC1500_Zigbee_Wi-Fi_Smart_Thermostat/Thermostat_Zigbee_Panel/Readme.md

 ### Programming the ATTINY3217 XPRO with the T10 interface

 - Follow the steps provided under [program the precompiled hex file](https://microchipdeveloper.com/ipe:programming-device)  section to program the ATtiny3217 Xplained Pro and T10 Xplained Pro interface.
+- The application hex file can be found by navigating to the following path:
+	- "PIC32CXBZ2_WBZ45x_WINC1500_Zigbee_Wi-Fi_Smart_Thermostat/Thermostat_Zigbee_Panel/Hex/ATTiny3217_T10.hex"
 - The application folder can be found by navigating to the following path:
-	- "PIC32CXBZ2_WBZ45x_WINC1500_Zigbee_Wi-Fi_Smart_Thermostat/Thermostat_Zigbee_Panel/Hex/ATTiny3217_T10.hex"
+	- "PIC32CXBZ2_WBZ45x_WINC1500_Zigbee_Wi-Fi_Smart_Thermostat/Thermostat_Zigbee_Panel/ATTiny3217_T10"

 ## 6. Board Programming<a name="step6">